Climacrux/docs.cdrplatform.com/src/pages/index.md

 Nobody knows your business better than you but we have included a few potential use cases to inspire you on your journey to net-zero.

+### Footprint calculator or environmental consultancies

+After your customers have calculated their carbon footprint using your tool or service, you could integrate carbon removal as an easy next-step to meet their net-zero targets.

 ### E-commerce, marketplaces & transactions

 Do you ship products?
 Your customers may be interested in having the option to remove the footprint of their product or even just the shipping.